High-performance, Real-time 4K / HD Video Streaming Designs

 Today, embedded product developers are competing to reduce the size of their products while increasing the efficiency manifold.
 The advent of low power, small form-factor multi-core SoCs, graphic accelerators and memory technologies is aiding designers to build small footprint, power-efficient cameras.
 Industrial and surveillance cameras demand low-power designs due to the nature of their deployment.
 Such cameras designed for demanding environments must offer low energy dissipation while maximizing battery life.
 Developers can also consider PoE for wired camera designs.
 Surveillance systems heavily rely on either NVRs or cloud storage to save video footage for future references and analysis.
 Since a physical network connectivity is important for wired applications, PoE ensures that the camera is always powered and connected.

-This blog is a concise version of the Article ‘Real-time video streaming for surveillance applications’ by Mistral Solutions, published in Electronic Specifier.
+This blog is a concise version of the Article ‘Real-time HD video streaming designs for surveillance applications’ by Mistral Solutions, published in Electronic Specifier.